 The 134-acre preserve features over 800+ species of native plants.
 Take a Behind-the-Scenes Nursery Tour or Guided Wildflower Walk.
 Bowman's Hill offers educational programs for adults and children like landscaping design, birding and more.

 Every Spring, the Bucks County Designer House and Gardens is a sight to behold.
 The 2019 selection is Peppermint Farm.
 Read more about it here!

 The beautifully manicured gardens at Byers' Choice Emporium in Chalfont provide a stark contrast to the eternal winter inside.
 Visitors to the Caroler® workshop can stroll through the English sunken garden and the view garden's many sculptures and lush bushes, flowers and trees.

 Take a journey through the vast Gardens at Mill Fleurs.
 The landscapers spent 25 years perfecting the spot, which is evident when visitors see the immaculate foliage.
-Unlike many other garden centers, this garden focuses on shade plants and shrubs.
-Green is the color of choice on this trail, which runs along the Tohickon Creek.
+This garden, which runs along the Tohickon Creek, is focused on shade plants and shrubs.
+Please note: this garden is open by appointment only.

-A major exhibitor in the Philadelphia Flower Show for eight years, Hortulus Farm Nursery & Garden Center in Wrightstown is "where history and horticulture meet" and is a haven for some of the rarest and most unusual species of flowers.
+A major exhibitor in the Philadelphia Flower Show, Hortulus Farm Nursery & Garden Center in Wrightstown is "where history and horticulture meet.”
 Wander the 100-acre farm, explore the immaculate gardens, stroll along the idyllic ponds and experience the rich history of horticulture at the museum and library.

 Take a stroll through the gardens at Peddler's Village.
 This 18th century-inspired shopping village features landscaped gardens throughout the 42-acre property, including a traditional Dutch style tulip garden that brings the entire village to life when it blooms in spring.